Begin your education in Criminal Justice with a certificate that can lead to an entry level job or serve as a foundation for further studies.

 Are you motivated to serve your community?
 Do you have a strong sense of justice?
 Are you curious about what goes on behind the scenes in law enforcement, the courts, and corrections facilities?
-Minnesota State College Southeast's Criminal Justice program is an excellent place to start your education.
+Minnesota State College Southeast's Criminal Justice certificate program is an excellent place to start your education.

 The Criminal Justice majors at MSC Southeast provide students with varying levels of education.
-While some positions require an associate degree or higher, the knowledge and skills attained through a certificate or diploma is preferred for nearly all entry level jobs.
+While some positions require an associate degree or higher, the knowledge and skills attained through a criminal justice certificate or diploma is preferred for nearly all entry level jobs.
 After you gain the certificate, you can add on additional coursework to earn the diploma or associate of applied science degree in Criminal Justice.

 For maximum flexibility, all Criminal Justice coursework is available 100% online, so you can plan your education around the work and family commitments in your life.